Upgrading Clusters to Newer Kubernetes Versions

-Having upgraded master nodes to a new version of Kubernetes, you can subsequently create new node pools running the newer version.
-Alternatively, you can continue to create new node pools that will run older versions of Kubernetes (providing those older versions are compatible with the Kubernetes version running on the master nodes).
+Having upgraded master nodes to a new version of Kubernetes, you can subsequently create new node pools with worker nodes running the newer version.
+Alternatively, you can continue to create new node pools with worker nodes running older versions of Kubernetes (providing those older versions are compatible with the Kubernetes version running on the master nodes).

 - Container Engine for Kubernetes only upgrades the Kubernetes version running on master nodes when you explicitly initiate the upgrade operation.